jundalisay/superb/content/en/research/smith/wealth-of-nations/book-5/chapter-1/part-1a.md

 In the field and at home, they maintained themselves by their own revenue, and not by any stipend or pay from the king.

-<sup>7</sup> In a more advanced society, two causes render it impossible for those who take the field to maintain themselves at their own expence=
+{{< s v="7" >}} In a more advanced society, two causes render it impossible for those who take the field to maintain themselves at their own expence=
 - The progress of manufactures
 - The improvement in the art of war